 Crawford Tillinghast activates a device designed to stimulate the pineal gland with resonant vibrations.
 It allows him to see creatures that exist on another dimensional plane – but the creatures then turn and bite off the head of his superior Edward Pretorious.
 Tillinghast is placed in an asylum.
 Psychiatrist Katharine MacMichaels is sent to see if Tillinghast is sane enough to stand trial for Pretorious’s murder.
 Impressed by his patient rationality, she has Tillinghast released into her care and they return to the house to set the experiment up again.
 Only this time, they succeed in unleashing the creatures from beyond with nightmarish results.

 Stuart Gordon has considerable cult success with his splatter comedy Re-Animator (1985), loosely based on an H.P.
 Lovecraft short story.
 With such success, Empire and Stuart Gordon returned to another H.P.
 Lovecraft story to make From Beyond.
-Here they reunite the two leads from Re-Animator – Jeffrey Combs and Barbara Crampton – and most of the production crew – producer Brian Yuzna, screenwriter Dennis Paoli, composer Richard Band, photographer Mac Ahlberg, and John Carl Buechler and John Naulin on makeup effects.
+Here they reunite the two leads from Re-Animator – Jeffrey Combs and Barbara Crampton – and most of the production crew – producer Brian Yuzna, screenwriter Dennis Paoli, composer Richard Band, photographer Mac Ahlberg, and John Carl Buechler and John Naulin on makeup effects, while granting it a much bigger budget than usual for Empire ($4.5 million).

 The effects were the major highlight of Re-Animator.
 Stuart Gordon and co aim for something more ambitious with From Beyond but this clearly seems to be beyond the resources of the film.
 Despite reigning in four different effects houses, what Stuart Gordon ends up with seem like a host of tatty rejects from The Thing (1982).
 Bar the emergence of one creature at the climax, a blubbery mass of rubber with Jeffrey Combs and Ted Sorel in the midst manifesting multiple limbs as they wrestle one another, the creatures tend to only look like people encased in rubber.
 Both the brief flying transformation and the third eye point-of-view optical effects look cheap.